Tech Talk Series 2 – Technology Solutions for Inefficiencies

 Reducing Supply Chain Inefficiencies Through Data Management

-Of course, access to data is only the beginning.
+Access to data is only the beginning of a more traceable and transparent supply chain.
 The key to overcoming supply chain challenges is how the respective data is managed and utilized.

 These inefficiencies are often the result of mismanaged information and siloed communication—or a complete lack of both.
 The complex nature of supply chain processes coupled with the growth of coffee consumption worldwide has left major inefficiencies in coffee’s value cycle unresolved.